Is EC2 Container Service the Right Choice on AWS?

 ECS architecture and its features

 As of today, there are a handful of container cluster management platforms available for deploying applications in production using containers, Kubernetes, OpenShift Origin, DC/OS, Docker Swarm just to name few.
 Almost all of them can be deployed on any infrastructure including AWS.
 Nevertheless, AWS also provides their own container cluster management platform called EC2 Container Service (ECS).
 At a glance, some may think that ECS would be the right choice as it might be tightly integrated with AWS services.
 However, before taking a quick decision it might be worthwhile to go through ECS architecture and see how things work internally.
-In this article we will go through its features, EC2 resources required for setting up an ECS cluster, and finally when ECS suites best for a container based deployment.
+In this article we will go through its features, EC2 resources required for setting up an ECS cluster, and finally evaluate and see whether ECS suites best for a container based deployment on AWS.

 EC2 Container Service Architecture